 Rewards cards give back for the purchases you make, in the form of cash back rewards, travel rewards, gas rewards, etc. In order to make the most of your rewards card, it’s important to understand your rewards structure.
 For starters, make sure you take advantage of your welcome bonus.
 Most rewards cards will offer a pretty hefty bonus if you spend a certain amount of money in an introductory period, usually three months.

 Another important feature to understand in your rewards structure is how much purchases will actually earn.
 For example, the Blue Cash Preferred® Card from American Express offers 6 percent cash back at U.S. supermarkets (on up to $6,000 per year, then 1 percent), and then 3 percent cash back at U.S. gas stations.
 If you make the majority of your credit card purchases when you shop for groceries, this is a great card for you.
-If you have more varied spending, you may want to look at a card like the Chase Freedom Unlimited, which offers 1.5 percent cash back on all purchases.
+If you have more varied spending, you may want to look at a card like the Chase Freedom Unlimited, which offers at least 1.5 percent cash back on purchases.
 This makes it a great general purpose card for earning rewards no matter where you shop.

 While the aforementioned cards have fixed rewards, others have rewards that rotate.
 For example, the Discover it® Cash Back card offers 5 percent cash back in different categories that rotate every three months (up to the quarterly maximum, then 1 percent, activation required).
 Discover offers to send you notifications when rewards categories change so that you can opt-in and make the most of your card purchases.